darribas/gds16/content/infrastructure/development.md

 ## Testing installation

-Once you have successfully run `install_gds_stack_XXX`, you can programatically test the installation using the [`ipnbdoctest`](https://gist.github.com/minrk/2620735) script, by Min RK.
+Once you have successfully installed the `gds` environment using `install_gds_stack.yml`, you can programatically test the installation using the `nbconvert` utility.
-You can run it from this folder as follows (you might have to `chmod +x ipnbdoctest.py` first):
+You can run it from this folder as follows :

-> ipnbdoctest.py check_gds_stack.ipynb temp_test.ipynb
+> jupyter nbconvert --execute --stdout check_gds_stack.ipynb

-Which will run it, write the output into `temp_test.ipynb`, and compare the output of both.
+Which will run it and print the output into the command line.

-Or, alternatively, you can also run it and delete the resulting notebook using the project's `Makefile`:
+Alternatively, you can also run it using the project's `Makefile`:

 > make test_stack

-**NOTE**: not working at the moment with a modern IPython install.

 ## Tweaking CSS theme for html slides